In this article, we will take a look at 7 of the top sidechain plugins of 2021.

 1. Xfer LFO Tool Review

-The Xfer LFO device is a comprehensive tool that gives users a vast selection of signal shaping options.
+The Xfer LFO device is a comprehensive tool that gives you a vast selection of signal shaping options.

 This plugin is very well suited to low-frequency instruments such as synth bass.
 The user interface is quite intricate and might be intimidating for those without basic knowledge of LFO’s function.

-- Modulation Layering – The interface allows users to control up to 4 graphs at the same time.
+The interface allows you to control up to 4 graphs at the same time.
 This is handy when your want to create different modulation patterns for the same signal.
 For example, you might want the volume to open up while the filter’s cutoff is being brought down.

-Compatibility: This plugin is available in VST or AU formats for Windows7 and above users and for Mac OS 10.12 or later.
+This plugin is available in VST or AU formats for Windows7 and above users and Mac OS 10.12 or later.

 2. Cableguys VolumeShaper 6 Review